syncfusion-content/wpf-docs/wpf/ChromLessWindow/Getting-Started.md

 </ControlTemplate>

+{% endhighlight %}

-> _Note: All the templates should be written in App.xaml file only._
+> Note: All the templates should be written in App.xaml file only.

 3. Now to apply the custom template you have created, and then set the Template property, refer the following code example.

+{% highlight html %}
 [XAML]